joshwingreene/joshwingreene.github.io/content/about.md

 ![[/images/about/59DOC_award.JPG]]

 After gaining approximately five years of formal experience as a software developer, I'm now transitioning to Technical Writing.
 Why am I switching?
 To put it simply, I'm not a fan of the LeetCode-centric interview style of software engineering interviews, and I feel like the field is oversaturated.
-So, based on my technical and user experience design background, my curiosity for tech, and my interest in writing, I believe that technical writing is a good fit for me.
+So, based on my [technical](https://joshwingreene.com/portfolio/dev/) and [user experience design](https://joshwingreene.com/portfolio/design/) backgrounds, my curiosity for tech, and my interest in writing, I believe that technical writing is a good fit for me.

 Here's my answer to a recent question about what I enjoy about technical communication and writing: